gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

 ..  container:: justify

-    These lines are ensuring that a force is applied along the *z* direction to both groups *End1* and *End2*.
+    These lines ensure that a force is applied along the *z* direction to both groups *End1* and *End2*.
 Turn off the velocity generator as well:

 ..  code-block:: bw
-    :caption: *to be modified in pulled-peg-in-vacuum/inputs/pull.mdp*

     gen_vel = no